 The Water Lubricated Floating seal has been especially developed to prevent water leakage from your open water lubricated stern tube systems into your machine room.
 It is an environmentally friendly solution in line with VGP regulations which allows for in situ maintenance and Condition Monitoring.

 The Water Lubricated FWD seal is especially developed to prevent water leakage from your open water lubricated stern tube system into your machine room.
-It’s an environmentally friendly sealing solution in line with VGP regulations which is repositionable to realign with shaft and has a optimised and extended seal lifetime.
+It’s an environmentally friendly sealing solution in line with VGP regulations which is repositionable to realign with shaft and has an optimised and extended seal lifetime